summerofstart/MineAuth-MARV/docs/docs/developers/record/file.md

 }
 ```

-`plugin-dir/assets` To copy from resources/assets and this is route to access assets
+`plugin-dir/assets` To copy from resources/assets and this is route to access assets <br>
 `plugin-dir/templates` To copy from resources/templates